One of their finest albums to date...

 The title track and opener takes you by the throat and doesn’t let go.
 This is Trivium at their finest, kicking off with breakneck drumming from new sticksman Alex Bent, overlaid with little licks before the heavy riffage commences and Heafy’s vocals kick in.
 The vocal work he has done over the years really is paying dividends as Heafy’s clean vocals sound so much stronger.
 Then when the bridge kicks in, Heafy’s screaming is back and it sounds so good.

 Beyond Oblivion is next up and keeps the up tempo sound going.
-The song has all the trademarks of a classic song, powerful drumming, a deep and resonant bass track, gang vocals, a sing along chorus, and massive solos.
-Corey Beaulieu provides the screams this time and I can see this one being added to the setlist and becoming a crowd favourite.
+The song has all the trademarks of a classic song, powerful drumming, deep and resonant bass track, gang vocals, a sing along chorus, and massive solos.
+I can see this one being added to the set list and becoming a crowd favourite.
+Corey Beaulieu has moved away from providing the screams this time as it is all Heafy, he now is able to focus on his guitar work which is exquisite throughout.

 Other Worlds is mostly clean vocals.
 It does show off Heafy’s improved vocal range particularly the harmonies over Paolo Gregoletto’s bass bridge midway through the song.
 The song could easily be released as a single at some point and provides a crossover opportunity to keep the fans that were introduced to Trivium through Silence…